plan2net/webp/README.md

 Make sure that there are no other rules that already apply to the specified image formats and prevent further execution!

+# Removing processed files

+You can remove the created .webp files at any time within the TYPO3 CMS backend.

+## TYPO3 CMS LTS 8.7

+* Go to System > Install > Clean up
+* Click the _Clear processed files_ button

+## TYPO3 CMS LTS 9.5

+* Go to Admin Tools > Remove Temporary Assets
+* Click the _Scan temporary files_ button
+* In the modal click the button with the path of the storage

+Although the button names only the path of the \_processed\_ folder, all processed files of the storage are actually deleted!

 # Alternatives

 You can get an equal result with using the Apache _mod_pagespeed_ or nginx _ngx_pagespeed_ modules from Google https://developers.google.com/speed/pagespeed/module/ with a configuration like: